Introduction / History

 What Are Their Lives Like?

-Like other Dalit groups, the Raigar Chamar live impoverished lives.
+Like other low class groups, the Raigar Chamar live impoverished lives.
 They often have to live outside of villages due to the smell of the leather and the chemicals used to treat it.
 Even though they are Hindus, they are often not allowed to visit and worship at Hindu temples.
 They must build their own shrines for serving their gods.

 What Are Their Beliefs?